acerock/CppToCSharpTools/readme.md

 ```

 #### Struct type defined in a header file together with a class with .cpp implementation
-In this case we copy the structs as it is in the same order
+In this case we copy the structs as is in the same order they appear in the header/source file.

 #### Struct type defined in a header file with no class
 In this case we create a .cs file with same name as the .h file where all structs are copied to this file.